 Mirabilia Food & Drink is going to take place in Taranto for its first edition from the 27th to the 29th of October to celebrate a new phase of relations and comparison with foreign markets traders, with a varied range of typical products from the UNESCO World heritage sites industries.
 These intense days will be preceded by a visit of the Japanese delegation buyer to different companies in Matera before moving to the Ionic capital.
 On October 28th, at the "Cittadella delle imprese" …Read the news

-The annual event is held at the end of the year and it is known as the “International Exchange of cultural tourism”, i.e. a business-to-business event where the offer coming from our destinations meets the demand of the big international tourist buyers who have been selected by a technical partner.
+Mirabilia Network has annual cadence, with several moments of promotion on international markets and a fixed event at the end of the year that is known as the “International Exchange of cultural tourism”, i.e. a business-to-business event where the offer coming from our destinations meets the demand of the big international tourist buyers.

 The seven winners of the eighth annual European Enterprise Promotion Awards (EEPA) were announced in Naples at the SME Assembly, which is the cornerstone of European SME Week.